littensy/charm/README.md

-	atoms = atomsToSync,     -- A dictionary of the atoms to sync, matching the client's interval = 0,            -- The minimum interval between state updates preserveHistory = false, -- Whether to send a full history of changes made to the atoms (slower) convertArrays = true,    -- Safety measures for arrays, should be false when using ByteNet or Zap })
+	atoms = atomsToSync,     -- A dictionary of the atoms to sync, matching the client's interval = 0,            -- The minimum interval between state updates preserveHistory = false, -- Whether to send a full history of changes made to the atoms (slower) serializeArrays = true,  -- Safety measures for arrays, should be false when using ByteNet or Zap })

 -- Sends state updates to clients when a synced atom changes.